+Deployment Support Services Fee Reduction: Parents receive a 20 percent deployment reduction for regularly scheduled child care and reduction for other deployment support services.
 Discounts related to Deployment Support Services will not be given retroactively.
 The discount begins once P&OS receives a copy of the deployment orders.
-Please contact P&OS for additional information regarding Deployment Support Services.
+Please contact P&OS for additional information regarding Deployment Support Services and associated discounts.

-• Parent Participation Fee Reduction: Parents may earn a fee reduction for participating a minimum of 10 hours in CYS programs.
+Parent Participation Fee Reduction: Parents may earn a fee reduction for participating a minimum of 10 hours in CYS programs.
 A 10% reduction on one month's fee for one child/youth may be awarded for each 10 hours of parent participation.
 Reductions are limited to 10% per child/youth per month.
 Parent participation points may only be used for regularly scheduled programs (e.g., full-day care, part-time care, part-day toddler/preschool, before/after school age care, and school break camps).
 Parent participation points will not be used to reduce hourly care fees.